mrmartineau/zander.wtf-2017/_posts/2015-09-03-UX-of-a-front-end-framework.md

 Other changes to folder naming should help developers to know where to look without having studied the frameworks's details.
 More recently, the `scss` folder [has been changed](https://github.com/TryKickoff/kickoff/issues/53) for just this reason.

 ## User onboarding
-We have been pushing our [Yeoman generator](https://github.com/TryKickoff/generator-kickoff), as the primary way to start using Kickoff, for quite some time but from this release it really does make sense to use it to get your project started.
-Yeoman's interface is simple, just type `yo kickoff` (after having installed the Kickoff generator `npm install -g generator-kickoff`) and you are then asked a few questions about your project and intended workflow.
+We have been pushing our [Yeoman generator](https://github.com/TryKickoff/generator-kickoff) as the primary way to start using Kickoff, for quite some time but from this release it really does make sense to use it to get your project started.
+Yeoman's interface is simple, just type `yo kickoff` in your command prompt (after having installed the Kickoff generator `npm install -g generator-kickoff`) and you are then asked a few questions about your project and intended workflow.
 These help get you further more quickly but also enable developers to understand the options available to them in a simple way.

 As an example, the generator asks if you would like to use Browserify or a simple file concatenation workflow and then generates the correct boilerplate files and grunt config.
 Below are all the questions that the generator asks: